kescobo/blog.bonham.ch/about.md

 header = "About"
 +++

-I am a Senior Research Scientist in the Klepac-Ceraj lab at Wellesley College.
+I am an Assistant Professor
+in the Department of Medicine at Tufts Medical Center.
-I study the human microbiome :hankey: :toilet: and its effect on brain :brain: development in kids :baby:.
+I study the human microbiome :hankey: :toilet: and its effect on brain :brain: development in kids :baby:, and write to make it easier to analyze complex biological datasets.

 Feel free to [be in touch](/contact/)!

 I also write open-source software for the [julia programming language](http://julialang.org).